How I Put Together My Newsletter

 Every two weeks, I sit down to curate my newsletter—it’s a mix of ideas, recommendations, and little sparks of inspiration that I hope will brighten your day.
 It’s also one of my favorite rituals, a mix of poking around, mulling things over, and tossing it out into the world.

 When I send out the newsletter every two weeks, I do not rush to put everything together at the last minute.
-Instead, I collect ideas throughout the week—something I read, a conversation that sticks with me, a quote that makes me pause.
+Instead, I gather ideas throughout the week—something I read, a conversation that sticks with me, a quote that makes me pause.
 Some weeks, it’s a book that keeps me thinking long after I’ve put it down; other times, it’s something my friend would tell me during a conversation that would cause a small shift in the way I approach my work.

 Then I jot all of these ideas down in a running list (on my phone, in my notebook, or whatever else that’s within reach).
 By the time I sit down to write, I have a mix of thoughts, links, and insights waiting for me.

 I’ve taken this rule of thumb to heart, mainly because I think in the arts we put too much emphasis on the idea that we can know what other people will like.
 People don’t really know what they love until they find it.
 I’ve seen that in my own life so many times.
-Like I never imagined I’d want an iPad — I already had a phone and a laptop that did the job — but the device ended up being surprisingly useful.
+For example, I never imagined I’d want an iPad — I already had a phone and a laptop that did the job — but the device ended up being surprisingly useful.
 I also never knew I’d love French rap until I discovered it.

 But creating something new based on what others will love is always rooted in what’s already been made.
 When we try to predict it, we usually look backward — copying what’s already worked instead of creating something new.
-But taste is often unpredictable, ever-changing, and often only revealed in the moment.
+But taste is often unpredictable, ever-changing, and often revealed in the moment.
 Real connection comes from authenticity, not calculation.
 People resonate more with what feels honest than what tries to please.

 Above all, I want the newsletter to feel like a conversation.
-Not just a list of links or a roundup of things I’ve seen, but a curated experience by a real human being.
+Not just a bunch of links or a roundup of things I’ve seen, but a curated experience by a real human being.
 Basically an invitation into my world, sometimes messy, sometimes joyful, sometimes slower and reflective.

 If you don’t already, you can subscribe below!

-1280 720 Lisanne Swart
+150 150 Lisanne Swart

 Previous Post